 You will need to appoint appropriate executors and trustees.
 Lanyon Bowdler has a wealth of experience in this area and is able to take on this role, ensuring the best interests of your estate are safeguarded and dealt with in accordance with your wishes at all times.

 Should you wish to appoint another trusted adviser, family member or friend in this capacity, when the time comes, we will work with them, providing support and guidance in helping them through what can be an extremely difficult experience, making sure everything is carried out correctly at every step in the process.

 Choosing Lanyon Bowdler means you can have confidence in your legal advice, faith in our pledge to always safeguard your interests ensuring your estate is handled correctly and in the way you have instructed.

 Get in touch with the team by phone or use the online enquiry form and someone will be in contact with you directly.

-As a leading national law firm, we regularly assist clients all over the UK with writing a Will.
+We regularly assist clients nationally with Writing a Will.
 We can represent you wherever you live in England, Wales or Northern Ireland.